UN Web TV

-UN Web TV (formerly United Nations Television, also known as UNTV), is the public affairs television arm of the United Nations.
+UN Web TV is the public affairs digital distribution arm of the United Nations.
 It broadcasts live and recorded gavel-to-gavel meetings of various United Nations agencies and arms from around the world, including the General Assembly and the Security Council.
 It is part of the News and Media Division of the United Nations Department of Global Communications.

 In addition, three series are produced and broadcast on UNTV: